AlexFabre/project-version/README.md

 ## Usage

-Copy the `rever.sh` script into your repository and let the magic happen.
+Clone the repo or simply copy the `rever.sh` script into your repository and let the magic happen.

 All available options can be listed with option `-h`